sherlockyb/lc-weekly-contests/README.md

 # lc-weekly-contests
 Java solution for weekly contests of LeetCode.
-Not only the code, but also detail description of the ideal.
+Not only the code, but also detail explanation of the idea.

 # w289